no-go/pi4-irq-SystemTimer/README.md

 Take a look into `config.txt` for additional files you need.

+## A Graphical Clock and Pi1

+Look into the `someGraphics` and `someGraphics_pi1` Branch.
+There is a cool digital graphical clock and a good comparison between Pi1 and Pi4 interrupt handling.

 ## Links and Sources

 This code is the best minimal mix from serveral different open source projects: